-The application period for winter semester extends from April 1st until June 30th (1).
+The application period for winter semester extends from April 1st - May 31st.
 Start is only scheduled for winter semester.

 After completion the online application, you will receive a list of the requested documents.
 Here you can see, among other things, whether these documents are relevant for admission or for enrollment.

 Submit your signed application form and all documents relevant for admission until the end of the application period.

 Documents relevant for enrollment have to be submitted before August 15th.